photoprism/photoprism-docs/docs/getting-started/updates.md

 You can start a [rescan from the user interface](../user-guide/library/originals.md) by navigating to *Library* > *Index*, selecting "Complete Rescan", and then clicking "Start".
 Manually entered information such as labels, people, titles or descriptions will not be modified when indexing, even if you perform a "complete rescan".

+!!! tldr ""
+    Be careful not to start multiple indexing processes at the same time, as this will lead to a high server load.

 ### Face Recognition

 Existing users may index faces without performing a complete rescan: